-Outside areas and boundaries

-Repair category 2

-Notes Boundary/retaining walls have deteriorated and require general repair.
-Some walls also appear to be leaning and should be closely monitored.
+Outside areas and boundaries Repair category 2 Notes Garden walls have deteriorated and require general repair.
 Concrete hard-standing areas are damaged and repairs are required.
+There are mature trees growing within influencing distance of the property and boundary walls.
+A Tree Surgeon will be able to provide further advice.
+Garden boundaries should be confirmed.